geseib/vpcintro/website/content/Lab3-Applications/60-deployNLB/60-Manual/64-Create NLB.md

 ### Network Load Balancer

-{Network Load Balancer](https://docs.aws.amazon.com/elasticloadbalancing/latest/network/introduction.html)A functions at the fourth layer of the Open Systems Interconnection (OSI) model.
+[Network Load Balancer](https://docs.aws.amazon.com/elasticloadbalancing/latest/network/introduction.html) A functions at the fourth layer of the Open Systems Interconnection (OSI) model.
 It can handle millions of requests per second.

   ![NLBs](/images/nlb-nlbs.png)
 1. From the **Amazon EC2** console and from the left menu, near the bottom, select **Load Balancers**.
 Click the **Create Load Balancer** button.